Skip to main content

 Contact: mika.tamai@northwestern.edu

 Mika Tamai will be in residence with us for two years, from February 29, 2024 to February 28, 2026 and will be hosted by Weinberg College of Arts & Sciences Harold H. and Virginia Anderson Professor of History, Laura Hein.
 She recently won a prestigious Overseas Research Fellowship from the Japan Society for the Promotion of Science to conduct research in the United States on the history of Okinawa during the period in which it was under U.S. military control, from 1945 to 1972.
 She is particularly interested in the ways in which the U.S. administration deployed the jury system, which was not in use there in earlier eras.
-Mika is in office 3026 at Northwestern Buffett.
+Her office is in 720 University Place at Northwestern Buffett.

 Contact: narelle.yeo@sydney.edu.au